erikng/Cacher/README.md

 By default, Cacher will print the results to standard out.
 To skip this use the `--nostdout` option.

 `cacher.py --nostdout`

-### Server alert
-By default, Cacher will __no longer__ send a server alert.
-To send a server alert, use the `--serveralert` option.

-Please note that this option requires root/sudo level permissions.

-`sudo cacher.py --serveralert`

-If you attempt to use this option without elevated permissions, Cacher will write the following note to standard out.

-`Did not send serverAlert - requires root`

 ### Slack alert
 By default, Cacher will not send a server alert.
 To send a server alert, use the `--slackalert` option.